DLR-TS/make_gadgets/README.md

 ## Usage

-Add the following import statement to the top of you make file:
+Add the following import statement to the top of your Makefile:
 ```make
 include make_gadgets/Makefile
 ```